mauescorza/hacker-rank-solutions/README.md

-# hacker-rank-solutions
+# HackerRank solutions in Python
-In this repository you will find the solutions of the HackerRank problems related to the 3 month preparation.
-These solutions are written in Python.
+Within this repository, you will discover Python solutions to HackerRank problems associated with the three-month preparation program.